Social economy: European Union

 on the social economy in the European Union, available in the 23 official languages of the Union.
 A more recent study was carried out in 2017 focused on the emerging new concepts related to Social Economy and on the new public policies related to social economy.

 The European Parliament established a Social Economy Intergroup (SEIG), integrating MEPs from 5 political groups and from 6 countries.
 Social Economy represents 2 million enterprises, including mutuals and cooperatives and employs over 14 million paid employees in the European Union.

 In Ireland, the social economy is well-funded; an example is rural transport schemes to assist the socially disadvantaged in isolated locations.

 United Kingdom

 In the UK, the social enterprise movement is where the discussions of much of the social economy are centred, with a Social Economy Alliance created to support an ecosystem of social impact-focused businesses and charities.
 It is also a phrase used by the Labour Party to describe the economy surrounding social enterprises in the UK.

-There is a Minister for Civil Society in the UK, who is expressly responsible for social enterprise and social investment.
+Until September 2021 there was a Minister for Civil Society, who was expressly responsible for social enterprise and social investment.
+Under the second Johnson ministry the role was merged with other responsibilities, now held by a lower-ranking minister.